This review has been updated to discuss some recent updated and how we've found using the Fitbit Ionic over a period of months.

 Read this: Best fitness trackers to buy

-We don't think the Ionic is as ugly as some people have claimed, and the renders betray it a little, but it would be hard to pull this off with fancy formal wear.
+We don't think the Ionic is as ugly as some people have claimed, but it would be hard to pull this off with fancy formal wear.
 Perhaps that's the one break in the all-day chain.
-You do have the option of other bands, including some snazzier leather straps, but the proprietary system means you have to go with whatever Fitbit has on offer.
+You do have the option of other bands, including some snazzier leather straps, but the proprietary band system means you have to go with whatever Fitbit has on offer.

 The Ionic comes in three basic flavours: a blue-grey band with silver watch case; a charcoal band with graphite grey case; and a slate-blue band with a blue-orange case.
 All of these, Fitbit told us, were loosely inspired by sci-fi movies – orange from The Martian, an Interstellar black, etc. Not that this will likely cross your mind when wearing it, but it's a little factoid you can whip out should someone compliment your new smartwatch.

 The button layout is the same as the Blaze – two on the right side and one on the left – but you're also able to tap and swipe that screen to move through apps and workouts.
 Having a more tactile option is nice during workouts, especially if you're going to take this in the pool.

 Fitbit Ionic: Screen